slackapi/java-slack-sdk/docs/guides/socket-mode.md

     // TODO: Do something with a thrown exception
   });

-  // Adds a listener function that handles only type: events envelopes client.addEventsApiEnvelopeListener((EventsApiEnvelope envelope) -> {
+  // Add a listener function that handles only type: events envelopes client.addEventsApiEnvelopeListener((EventsApiEnvelope envelope) -> {
     // TODO: Do something with an Events API payload